oceanprotocol-archive/OEPs/7/v0.3/README.md

 * `dataToken`
 * `service`
 * `isDisabled`   - optional flag, if set, will disable asset consumption, but the asset will appear in searches.
 This a temporary flag, publisher can switch it any time.
+* `credentials`   - optional flag, which describes the credentials needed to access a dataset (see below)

 Asset metadata can be included as one of the objects inside the `"service"` array, with type `"metadata"`.